 - the ability to observe, assess and treat dogs' behaviour problems

 - the ability to train and care for dogs

 - knowledge of animal biology.

-Because most dog trainers run their own businesses, they also need business, management and marketing skills.
+Most dog trainers run their own business so they also need business, management and marketing skills.

 - work flexible hours to suit their clients' needs, so may work nights and weekends, and be on call, or work regular hours if based at a dog day care centre